 Tom Fletcher has published short stories, as well as three standalone novels with Quercus and Jo Fletcher Books, The Leaping, The Thing on the Shore and The Ravenglass Eye.
 The Factory Trilogy is his first Fantasy series.
 He lives near Manchester with his wife and son.

 Kathryn Flett is a journalist who has written for numerous international publications and makes regular TV and radio appearances as a critic and pundit.
-She was the TV critic for the Observer for ten years.
+She was the TV critic for the Observer for ten years and currently writes a restaurant review column, Table for Two, for the Sunday Telegraph.
 Outstanding is her second novel.
-She is the mother of two sons and lives in St-Leonards-on-Sea, East Sussex.
+She lives (with her two sons, Jackson and Rider, her partner, the photographer Julian Anderson, two cats and a whippet called Slim), in St-Leonards-on-Sea, East Sussex.

 Marcello Fois was born in Sardinia in 1960 and is one of a gifted group of writers called 'Group 13', who explore the cultural roots of their various regions.
-He writes for the theatre, television and cinema, and is the author several novels, including The Advocate (2003).
-Patrick Creagh is the award-winning translator of Antonio Tabucchi, Salvatore Satta, Italo Calvino, Flavio Conti, Gesualdo Bufalino and Claudio Magris.
+He writes for the theatre, television and cinema, and is the author several novels, including The Advocate, Memory of the Abyss, Bloodlines and The Time in Between.